Home

 The Peanut, sometimes known as ground nut or even the monkey nut, comes from the legume family.
 They grow inside a hard shell, which you peel away and discard.
 Whilst high in both calories and carbohydrates, they are also very high in protein and other nutrients, for example nicacin, magnesium and phosphorus.
 Peanuts are extremely good as part of your overall diet as they contain monounsaturated fats, but watch the calories.
 They also compete with fruit with respect to antioxidant benefits.

-It is considered that if you eat a portion of nuts about twice a week, it was reported in a journal called "Obesity", that you are less likely to gain weight than those who do not eat nuts.
-Below is a video "Does Fat Make You Fat" which shows how certain fats can help you to lose weight.
+It is considered that if you eat a portion of nuts about twice a week, it was reported in the respected medical journal, "Obesity", that you are less likely to gain weight than those who do not eat nuts.

 Peanuts, all types, raw